Quick and Easy Orange Marmalade Recipe

 What Types of Oranges to Use For Orange Marmalade?

 I prefer using an orange with a thin peel – mandarin oranges are perfect!

-However, you can use any type of orange to make orange marmalade – blood oranges would produce beautiful marmalade!
+However, you can use any type of orange to make this delicious marmalade – blood oranges would produce beautiful marmalade!